- Acid Reflux

 Eat juicy foods,like fruit and salads, make soup often so you get extra liquid... stay away from salty or very dry foods.
 For those of us troubled with dry mouth, and often some swallowing problems, we already know that dry foods do not work well with us.

 Keep a bottle or jug of water with you and reach for it often.
 I have taken a couple of thermo cups, filled them with ice & water, put the caps on and left one on my desk so anytime I am checking the computer, there is water right there.
 The other one goes to bed with me at night and is in my kitchen other times next to where I take my meds.

 This after effect of radiation therapy or medications can be temporary or permanent.
 In response to requests for information and recommendations about xerostomia, remedies include the following:

 1. Sip water frequently.
 Use a humidifier regularly to moisten air.
 These will both help to decrease thickness of salivary secretions.

-2. Stimulate flow from salivary glands by using sugarless candy and gum or chewing fibrous foods, such as celery or carrots, between meals (if tolerated).
+2. Stimulate flow from salivary glands by using sugarless gum or chewing fibrous foods, such as celery or carrots, between meals (if tolerated).

 3. Alternate solids and liquids during meals.
 Use sauces or gravies to add moisture to dry foods.
 Take small bites and chew well.